 Why People are Spending $10,000 on Pet Funerals in Bangkok

-Exploring the lavish send-offs given to pampered pooches in Thailand.
+Exploring the lavish send-offs given to pampered pooches in Thailand

 Photo: Peter Yeung

 Kraisee preferred noodles for dinner.
-His cropped white hair and elegant gait made him the envy of many in his Bangkok neighborhood, Chatuchak.
+His cropped white hair and elegant gait made him the envy of many in his Bangkok neighbourhood, Chatuchak.
 On daily strolls to the park, hunched old grandmas and hyperactive groups of children alike would excitedly come to catch a glimpse of him.
 Known for his physicality and gravitas, his name was fitting: it translates from Thai to mean “brave as a lion”.
 Kraisee was everyone’s best friend.

 But Kraisee was loved by nobody more than his family.
 Which is why, when on one fateful day he was struck down by kidney failure, Prija and Sirikit were caught off-guard and devastated.
 Their worlds had been turned top-to-tail.

 "One businessman was so enamoured with his golden retriever that he paid £10,000 for an event with 60 monks, 80 guests, a motorcade funeral procession, and an extravagant custom-built gold-plated coffin"